 - “The Weekly Crow”

 - “Each Is Good in His Own House”

 - “It’s a Pleasure Being You”

 - “Teardrop Painballs”

 - “Moses on a Snail”

-2009 has been an exceptionally busy year for Robert Pollard, with Elephant Jokes being his fifth full-length release (and he’s got another new album and a 2-CD set of B-sides and outtakes planned before the year is up).
-With such rapid-fire output it’s impossible to maintain a high level of quality control on your product, and indeed Elephant Jokes is a messy affair riddled with unrefined songwriting and occasional bad vocals.
-There’s still 10-12 good songs mixed in there, especially some of the early tracks like “Johnny Optimist” and “When A Man Walks Away”, but even they don’t resonate like Pollard’s best work should, and sifting through the album’s twenty-two songs to find them can be tedious.
-I guess there’s truth in advertising, because Elephant Jokes sounds exactly like a twenty-two song album by a person releasing seven albums a year should sound.
+2009 has been an exceptionally busy year for Robert Pollard, with Elephant Jokes being his fifth full-length release (with another new album, and a 2-CD set of B-sides and outtakes planned before the year is up).
+With such rapid-fire output it’s impossible to maintain a high level of quality control on your product, and indeed Elephant Jokes is a messy affair riddled with unrefined songwriting and occasionally bad vocals.
+There’s still 10-12 good songs mixed in there, especially some of the early tracks like “Johnny Optimist” and “When A Man Walks Away,” but even they don’t resonate like Pollard’s best work should, and sifting through the album’s twenty-two songs to find them can be tedious.
+I guess there’s truth in advertising, because Elephant Jokes sounds as slapdash as a twenty-two song album by a person releasing seven albums a year should sound.
 Casual observers and Pollard newcomers should probably sit this one out and check back in two months for his next album.